 2. Renew Love with Daily “Us Time”

 Couples who have “us time” after the kids are in bed end the day on a high note.
 Ephesians 4:26 says, “Do not let the sun go down while you are still angry.”
 Early in our marriage, Jenny decided that the end of the day would be reserved for us as a couple.
-We are now eight years into this pattern and ending the day on a sour note is almost impossible.
+We are now eight years into this pattern, and ending the day on a sour note is almost impossible.

-On rare occasions, there is lingering tension, both Jenny and I feel lost.
+On rare occasions, there is lingering tension, and both Jenny and I feel lost.
 Evenings are when we connect, and doing anything else just feels weird.
-Couples who start the day with morning coffee and end the day with “us time” not only start and end on a high note, they also create a pattern where happily connected is the norm.
+Couples who start the day with morning coffee and end the day with “us time” not only start and end on a high note, but they also create a pattern where happily connected is the norm.
 Being disconnected rarely happens because it just feels weird!

 3. Dive into Couple’s Books to Stay Connected on Your Love Journey